-If you would like to join our bus tour waiting list, please call 818-466-8163 or e-mail your RSVP to email@example.com.
-However, space is limited and early registration is suggested as RSVPs will be taken on a first come, first served basis.
-(Once you are confirmed, you will receive an official confirmation email one week before the tour date.)
+If you would like to join our bus tour on Saturday, September 20 from 9 a.m. - 12 p.m. or 1 - 4 p.m., e-mail your RSVP to email@example.com.
+In order to reserve seats, you must email the first and last name of everyone in your party.
+Seats will not be held until all names are received.
+Space is limited and early registration is suggested as RSVPs will be taken on a first come, first served basis.
+Once you are confirmed, you will receive an official confirmation email one week before the tour date.

 When was the last time you watched a red tailed hawk soar?
 How did you feel when you walked by the rocket engine test stands that tested the rocket engines for the Atlas missle and the Space Shuttle Main Engines?
 If you can’t recall, then join us and a couple hundred of our walking friends as we see native plants, rocket engine test stands and a catch a glimpse of some of our local wildlife while we walk the Santa Susana Field Laboratory by foot.